Up Your Instagram Game with the App Celebs and Influencers Can’t Get Enough Of

 So extra, but so good!

-The results are in and the list of the top paid iPhone and iPad apps are out!
+The results are in and the list of the top paid iPhone and iPad apps is out!

 For the week ending on October 1st, Minecraft, Plague Inc., NBA 2K18 and Heads Up! topped the charts followed by Toca Life: Office, Bloons TD 5 and iSchedule.
 Coming up from behind? kirakira+, the only Photo & Video app to make the cut.